 Are they a true marketing outsourcing company?

-One of the greatest benefits of working with an outsourced marketing company is media and discipline neutrality.
+One of the greatest benefits of working with a marketing outsourcing provider is media and discipline neutrality.
 Every strategy, media, and discipline are on the table.
 This is significant because no matter how hard a traditional agency tries to serve its customers, it exists to sell its specialty.

 Look closely at the marketing outsourcing company’s pedigree: do they focus mainly on design, sales, telemarketing or advertising?
 If you want strategic, seamless, and truly integrated marketing, you need a marketing integrator.
 Marketing outsourcing should be their core business model, not just one of the services offered.